KfirHashay/Floatify/README.md

 ## Installation

-The library is published to npm as `floatify`.
+The library is published to npm as `floatify` and bundles the `motion` library so you get the motion components out of the box.

 ```bash
 npm install floatify@^1.0.0